MathisFederico/LearnRL/README.rst

 Welcome to LearnRL's documentation!
 ===================================

-We would love to see what projects you made with LearnRL, so don't hesitate to join `us on Discord <https://discord.gg/z9dd4s5>` !
+We would love to see what projects you made with LearnRL, so don't hesitate to join `us on Discord <https://discord.gg/z9dd4s5>`_ !

 About LearnRL
 -------------

-| LearnRL is a librairie to use and learn reinforcement learning.
+| LearnRL is a librairy to use and learn reinforcement learning.
 | Look how easy it is to use:

 .. code-block:: python